janettem/Coding-Challenges/README.md

 C++

 ### Explanation
 An island is a region of contiguous ones.
 A contiguous one is a "1" that is touched by at least one other "1", either horizontally, vertically or diagonally.
-Given a map, represented by a 2-D array, create a function that returns the area of the largest island.
+Given a map, represented by a 2D array, create a function that returns the area of the largest island.

 ## Can You Exit the Maze?
 ### Language
 C++

 ### Explanation
-TBA
+A maze can be represented by a 2D array, where 0s represent walkeable areas, and 1s represent walls.
+You start on the upper left corner and the exit is on the lower right corner.
+Create a function that returns true if you can walk from one end of the maze to the other.
+You can only move horizontally and vertically.